1957–58 Real Madrid CF season

 The 1957–58 season was Real Madrid Club de Fútbol's 55th season in existence and the club's 27th consecutive season in the top flight of Spanish football.

-The season saw Real Madrid win the continental double, clinching the European Cup for the third time in a row, and get agonizingly close to clinching its first ever treble, only to be defeated by Atlético de Bilbao in the Copa del Generalísimo final.
+The season saw Real Madrid win the continental double, clinching the European Cup for the third time in a row and successfully defending the La Liga championship.
+By winning the league, Madrid secured their 6th Primera División title and equalled Barcelona and Athletic Bilbao for most title wins.

+The team got agonizingly close to clinching its first ever treble, only to be defeated by Atlético de Bilbao in the Copa del Generalísimo final.